YC937/ReactPortfolio/README.md

 ## Installation

 - Clone the repository and use `npm i` to install the required dependencies.
+- Builds the project using `npm run build`.
 - Run the development server using `npm run dev`.
 - Open your browser and navigate to the local server URL.